Terms & conditions - energy supply

 • and the invoice is provided more than two months after the end of the period that it covers you will by arrangement have at least the length of time covered by the invoice to pay it; or

 • the invoice is more than three months late we will negotiate an appropriate discount with you.

 No interest is payable on incorrect or late invoices.

 USE OF PERSONAL INFORMATION WE HOLD

 We collect personal information from you to enable us to supply energy and other services to you.
 This information is principally needed for us to contact you and send you invoices and information about our services.
-We may also record your calls to us.
+We may also record your calls to us and ours to you.
 We do this strictly for the purposes of ensuring that we have an accurate record of any conversation you have with us and for quality control.

 We will not give your personal information to anyone else unless you authorise us to, we are required to by law or so that we are able to:

-- carry our responsibilities, or exercise our rights, under these terms; or
+· carry our responsibilities, or exercise our rights, under the terms of this agreement; or

 Our Liability to You